9 Unusual Ways To Solve Problems With Stuff You Have At Home

 One of the best ways to save time and money is by making the most of things you already have at home.
 I’m really passionate about this kind of resourcefulness, not only because it’s better for your wallet, but the planet too!
-And it just feels good to solve a problem at home without rushing out to the store to buy something.
+And it just feels good to solve problems at home without rushing out to the store to buy something.

 I’m sharing 9 ideas for repurposing common household items — stuff you likely already have at home.
 These brilliant ideas will help you save time and money, or just help you solve a tricky problem in a pinch!